Charging a quantum battery in a non-Markovian environment: a collisional model approach: Conclusions

 By using a definite measure of non-Markovianity, the geometrical measure, we investigated the amount of memory effects affecting the battery and the charge seen as a joint system, as well as the battery only.
 While the non-Markovianity of the joint system shows the expected monotonically increasing behavior as a function of the ancilla-ancilla collision parameter $p$, the non-Markovianity of the battery has a non-monotonic behavior as a function of $p$, possibly including regions where there are actually no memory effects, as quantified by the geometrical measure of non-Markovianity.
 Remarkably, the maximum of the steady state ergotropy lies in regions of parameters where the battery dynamics is Markovian, as the combined effects of the memory due to, respectively, the direct coherent interaction with the charger and the backflow of information mediated by the ancilla-ancilla collisions cancel each other.

 Our work is one of the first attempts in understanding the role of memory effects in quantum battery charging and is particularly suitable for a direct experimental implementation in the next future on actual quantum devices, as quantum collisional models have recently been demonstrated on different quantum simulation platforms \cite{Cuevas2019,GarciaPerez2020,cattaneo2022}.
-We believe that our study paves the way to further research in this direction: it will be interesting and necessary to understand if the behaviour we have observed will be confirmed when considering quantum batteries with larger dimensionality, that is, going beyond the qubit case, and/or for other non-Markovian dynamics.
+We believe that our study paves the way to further research in this direction: it will be interesting and necessary to understand if the behaviour we have observed will be confirmed when considering quantum batteries with larger dimensionality, that is, going beyond the qubit case, and/or for other noise-models characterized by different forms of the coupling or by different sources of non-Markovianity.
+In the first instance, one could for example look at dephasing, where non-trivial thermodynamic behaviour has recently been found~\cite{Popovic2021}.
+Concerning non-Markovianity, one could consider collisional models exhibiting information backflow with or without system-environment correlations~\cite{McCloskey2014}: it has been indeed shown how the two scenarios have an impact on thermodynamic properties, such as the entropy production rate~\cite{Senyasa2022}.
+These results suggest that it may be interesting to exploit these models in order to further study the actual relationship between ergotropy, decoherence, information backflow and system-environment correlations. \\